vx68k/libvm68k/sphinx/vm68kapi.rst

 .. cpp:class:: byte

-   Byte class on the architecture.
+   This represents byte data on the VM68000 architecture.
    A byte is 8-bit wide.

    This type is trivial and standard-layout.